RakanMyHusbando/bootz-card-game-bot/README.md

    ```

 ## Usage
-Once the bot is running, it can be integrated with your card game to manage game sessions, handle player actions, and enforce game rules.
+Once the bot is running, it can be integrated with the bootz card game backend to manage game sessions, handle player actions, and enforce game rules.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit pull requests to contribute to the project.

 ## License
 This project is licensed under the MIT License.

-## Contact
-For any questions or inquiries, please contact [RakanMyHusbando](https://github.com/RakanMyHusbando).